electric-eloquence/fepper-drupal7-files/README.md

 * Unpack the Fepper for Drupal 8 download.
 * Download the latest release of [Drupal 7](https://www.drupal.org/project/drupal).
 * Unpack the Drupal 7 download.
-* Change the name of the unpacked Drupal 7 directory to `drupal`
+* Rename the unpacked Drupal 7 directory to `drupal`
 * Replace `backend/drupal` in Fepper for Drupal 8 with the unpacked `drupal` directory.
 * Replace `fepper-drupal-mysqldump.sql` in Fepper for Drupal 8 with
   `fepper-drupal-mysqldump.sql` from this repository.